Neil Smith (ice hockey): Early career

 Smith played junior hockey before attending Western Michigan University.
 As a freshman, he was selected to the All-American team as a defenceman, and was named team captain his sophomore season.

+New York Islanders

 He was drafted in 1974 by the New York Islanders as the first ever draft pick from WMU.
 He spent several seasons in the minor leagues before working for the organization as a talent scout.
 With Smith working in an important capacity for the Islanders minor league system, the Islanders' Central Hockey League affiliate, the Indianapolis Checkers (which at the time was the Islanders most prominent minor league team) won the Adams Cup in 1981–82.
+While on the Island, he worked closely with the Islanders chief scout and assistant GM, Jim Devellano.

+Detroit Red Wings

-While on the Island, he worked closely with the Islanders chief scout and assistant GM, Jim Devellano, and when Devellano was contacted by the new Detroit Red Wings owner Mike Ilitch to become GM in the summer of 1982, Smith moved with him to the Red Wings, where he won two Calder Cup championships as the general manager of the team's minor league affiliate, the Adirondack Red Wings in 1985–86 and 1988–89.
+When Devellano was contacted by the new owner of the Detroit Red Wings, Mike Ilitch, to become GM in the summer of 1982, Smith moved with Devellano to the Red Wings.
+Smith won two Calder Cup championships as the general manager of the team's minor league affiliate, the Adirondack Red Wings in 1985–86 and 1988–89.

 During the 1988 Stanley Cup Playoffs, Smith and assistant coach Colin Campbell discovered several Red Wings players, including Bob Probert and Petr Klima, out past curfew.
 The incident occurred at a suburban Edmonton bar called "Goose Loonies", and led to an apology being issued by Red Wings head coach Jacques Demers.
 Smith would later hire Campbell as head coach of the New York Rangers in 1994.

-Success with the New York Rangers
+New York Rangers

 Smith was hired by the Rangers in 1989 to be their general manager, inheriting a team that included future stars Brian Leetch and Mike Richter.
 Under Smith's watch, the Rangers groomed Tony Amonte.
 Smith was also responsible for drafting star players such as Sergei Nemchinov, Alexei Kovalev, Doug Weight, and Sergei Zubov before he made his mark in 1991 with a blockbuster trade for superstar Mark Messier, who was immediately given the captaincy by the Rangers organization.
 Over the next three seasons, Smith continued to shape the team through trades and free-agent signings, acquiring several players from the Edmonton Oilers dynasty of the 1980s, including Kevin Lowe, Adam Graves, Esa Tikkanen, Jeff Beukeboom, Craig MacTavish, Glenn Anderson, Jari Kurri, and Marty McSorley.

 Messier became one of the most popular athletes in New York, winning the Hart Memorial Trophy in 1992, and the Rangers grew into an elite team.
 The Rangers won the Presidents' Trophy as the team with the NHL's best regular season record twice, and in 1994 won their long-awaited fourth Stanley Cup championship.
 Neil Smith remains the only GM in the modern era to win a Stanley Cup with the Rangers.